ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-file-directory-16: project | current LTS version | Can be `16`, `18`, or `20`.

+There is no need to configure the `nodejs_version` unless you want to use a major version that is not the default.

 `nvm` is also available inside the container and via [`ddev nvm`](../usage/commands.md#nvm), and can be set to any valid version including much older ones.

 ## `omit_containers`